Videographer Services

 Versatile shooters for K-content, brand and corporate briefs

-Here is how this works in practice.
-Korean videographers occupy a specific niche in the country's production economy.
-The cross-format ops who can shoot, light, capture clean audio and turn around a finished edit on a schedule that the conglomerate communications teams at Samsung, Hyundai, LG and SK demand.
-Our network draws from this pool of experts, with credits split between K-pop and K-content lifestyle work in Gangnam, COEX Seoul corporate coverage, retail and product films through Cheil Worldwide, Innocean and HS Ad agency briefs, and destination shoots on Jeju Island.
+Korean videographers fill a clear niche in the country's production economy.
+They are cross-format operators who can shoot, light, and capture clean audio.
+Each one can turn around a finished edit on the tight schedule that the communications teams at Samsung, Hyundai, LG, and SK demand.
+Our network draws from this pool of pros.
+Their credits span K-pop and K-content lifestyle work in Gangnam and corporate coverage at COEX Seoul.
+They also shoot retail and product films through Cheil Worldwide, Innocean, and HS Ad agency briefs, plus destination work on Jeju Island.

-Here is the short of it.
-They are as well comfortable working as a self-contained one-person crew for a fast-turnaround social campaign, or sliding into a small-team setup with a second camera and a dedicated sound ops for a brand film or testimonial day.
-Camera packages typically run Sony FX6, FX3 and A7S bodies with Canon C70 and C300 III, with their own basic LED and tube lighting kits and Sennheiser audio for clean dialogue capture.
+They work just as well as a one-person crew on a fast-turnaround social campaign.
+For a brand film or testimonial day, they slot into a small team with a second camera and a dedicated sound operator.
+Camera packages mostly run Sony FX6, FX3, and A7S bodies with Canon C70 and C300 III.
+They carry their own basic LED and tube lighting kits, plus Sennheiser audio for clean dialogue.

-Here is the breakdown.
-Editorially, most of our videographers handle the full post pipeline.
-Color in DaVinci Resolve, cut in Premiere Pro, with motion graphics added in After Effects when the brief calls for it.
-And deliver finished masters in formats that meet KBS broadcast specs and the social aspect ratios for YouTube, Instagram, TikTok and KakaoTalk channels.
-Same-day event highlights, multi-day conference recaps, recruitment films for Korean enterprises, training content for internal communications and lifestyle reels for tourism boards all sit comfortably inside this scope.
+On the edit side, most of our videographers run the full post pipeline.
+They grade color in DaVinci Resolve, cut in Premiere Pro, and add motion graphics in After Effects when needed.
+The finished masters ship in formats that meet KBS broadcast specs.
+They also fit the social aspect ratios for YouTube, Instagram, TikTok, and KakaoTalk channels.
+The scope covers same-day event highlights, multi-day conference recaps, and recruitment films for Korean enterprises.
+It also covers training content for internal communications and lifestyle reels for tourism boards.

-Team leads match shooter to brief on confirmed credits and language skill.
-English -Korean two-language ops ready for global clients running campaigns out of Seoul and Busan.
-Permitting through KOFIC and venue running at COEX, Lotte World Tower and Busan Cinema Center is handled in advance so the shoot day runs to the agency timeline.
+Team leads match each shooter to the brief based on confirmed credits and language skill.
+English-Korean bilingual operators are on hand for global clients running campaigns out of Seoul and Busan.
+We arrange venue access at Lotte World Tower and Busan Cinema Center in advance, and our coordinators clear the permit path before the call.
+That way, the shoot day runs to the agency timeline.

 ACT 03